 Just like NordVPN, PureVPN doesn’t have a graphically-designed app for Linux – it simply functions through the Command Line Interface.

 Design-wise, the Android and iOS applications of NordVPN are identical.
 However, there are a few differences in terms of features.
 For example, the Android app offers split tunneling and a configurable kill switch, while the iOS version has dark web monitoring and a favorites tab.

 As for PureVPN, its iOS app is nearly identical to the Windows one, while its Android application offers the most features, including split tunneling and the choice between NAT and non-NAT networks.

-Interestingly, both NordVPN and PureVPN have identical plan duration options (one month, one year, and two years).
+In terms of pricing, both NordVPN and PureVPN have the same plan duration options.
 In this way, it’s really easy to compare the prices, and you can clearly see that PureVPN is the (slightly) more budget-friendly VPN from the two.

 In addition, PureVPN allows you to have 10 simultaneous connections while NordVPN offers only six.
 Sorry, NordVPN – you’re the loser in this category.